The Newsroom serves as the official source for announcements and updates across The Rutter Organization.

 April 25, 2026 — El Paso, Texas

-Krampen reflected on the team's enduring bond, Molix emphasized investing in students who lead with integrity, and Rutter spoke about building a lasting legacy that supports future champions on and off the court.
+Krampen reflected on the lifelong bonds forged through championship success.
+Molix emphasized the importance of investing in students who lead with integrity and represent Eastwood with pride.
+Rutter spoke about creating a lasting legacy that honors the past while providing meaningful opportunities for future Troopers.

-Together, they reaffirmed that the Spirit of ’76 Scholarship Fund is more than a tribute to the past—it's a commitment to the next generation of Eastwood leaders.
+Together, they reaffirmed that the Spirit of ’76 Scholarship Fund is more than a tribute to a championship team—it is a lasting investment in the next generation of Eastwood leaders, ensuring that the values of 1976 continue to inspire excellence both on and off the court.

 Published April 4, 2025